Decoding Khloé Kardashian's Dating History And List Of Boyfriends

 Lamar Odom (2009-2016): Fast love, hard fall

-The next name on the list of Khloé’s exes is another NBA player Lamar Odom.
-The two first met at a party for fellow NBA player Ron Artest in August 2009 (the time when the social media star was already dating Rashad McCants).
+The next name on the list of Khloé’s exes is NBA player Lamar Odom.
+The two first met at a party for fellow NBA player Ron Artest in August 2009 (when the social media star was already dating Rashad McCants).

 Kardashian and Odom went in too quickly too soon and got engaged just a few weeks later.
 Nine days after their engagement, the love birds got married in a lavish Beverly Hills ceremony.